Take the Time for Stress Relief

 If you are getting particularly stressed out during a tough day, slip out if you are able and walk off the tension.
 Sometimes just getting away from the situation can help you come at it from another angle and really make a difference.

-Soak in the Tub
+In the Tub

 After a long day at work, there is nothing quite like a steaming hot bath.
 Soak all the tension out of your body and just lay back and relax for just a short while.